Skip to main content

 Users with View permissions cannot update shared application name

-• Click the Pencil icon next to Add instance name to edit and update it.
+• Click the Pencil icon next to Add environment name to edit and update it.

 Final Step Click Onboard